Motel Hell: Plot

 Vincent and Ida kill three victims and take them to the slaughterhouse.
 As they remove the victims' bodies, the dirt around Bo loosens and he begins to escape.
 Bruce sneaks back to the motel to rescue Terry, but Ida returns.
 She ambushes Bruce and knocks him out, then holds Terry at gunpoint to the meat processing plant where Vincent reveals his secret.
 Terry is horrified by the prospect of smoking human flesh.
 Meanwhile, Bo escapes and frees the other victims from the garden.
 Ida goes back to the motel to get something to eat, but the victims attack her and knock her out.
 Terry tries to escape, but Vincent gases her and ties her to a conveyor belt.
 He is interrupted by Bo, who crashes through a window, but Vincent strangles the weakened Bo.

 Bruce awakens and finds one of his brother's shotguns.
 He goes to the plant but finds that his brother has armed himself with a giant chainsaw and placed a pig's head over his own as a gruesome mask.
 Vincent disarms his brother, but Bruce grabs his own chainsaw and duels Vincent.
 During the fight, the belt restraining Terry is activated, sending her slowly to a cutting blade.
 Despite his wounds, Bruce drives the chainsaw deep into Vincent's side.
 Bruce frees Terry and returns to Vincent.
 He gasps his final words, leaving the farm and "secret garden" to Bruce and lamenting his own hypocrisy for using preservatives.

 Bruce and Terry go to the "secret garden" and find only Ida, who is buried head first.
 As they leave the motel, Bruce comments he is glad he left home when he was eleven.
 Terry suggests burning the motel, claiming it is evil.
 The neon sign saying "Motel Hello" fully short-circuits, permanently darkening the "O".

+As the credits end, the short circuiting sign that is now saying “Motel Hell” explodes, destroying it.